haighis/SampleBookmarkApp/readme.md

 Booky is a single page application that will allow to manage share and find bookmarks.
-(Java version)
+(Java version).

-Single Page Application using the following technologies:
-- Durandal
-- Knockout
-- RequireJS
-- Q
+This project has been change where the frontend SPA application has been moved to it's own repository on github.
+This project now contains only the restful backend.

 RESTful web service using the following technologies: